 Medical advances have made HIV highly treatable.
 If you’re HIV positive, you can greatly prolong your life and maintain your health—as long as you have the right medical care and services.
-Even if you do not yet need HIV medication, a doctor can advise you on how to stay healthy and whether and when to start medication.
+Even if you do not yet need HIV medication, a doctor can advise you on how to stay healthy as well as whether and when to start medication.

 How do I find a doctor?